-Note on of BESTCOMS Plus software should be downloaded Electric website and installed before performing a de.
+Note The late est version of BESTCOMS Plus software should be downloaded from the e Basler Electric website and installed before performing a firmwar re upgrade.

 A device package contains firmware for the DGC-2020HD, the optional Contact Expansion Module (CEM-2020), the optional Analog Expansion Module (AEM-2020), and the optional Voltage Regulation Module (VRM-2020).
 Embedded firmware is the operating program that controls the actions of the DGC-2020HD.
 The DGC-2020HD stores firmware in nonvolatile flash memory that can be reprogrammed through the communication ports.
 It is not necessary to replace EPROM chips when updating the firmware with a newer version.